tranhelen/tranhelen/_posts/2016-10-27-schedulingposts.md

 ### Create a calendar event

-The next step in the Zap is connect to your Google calendar which creates a detailed event with the time and date of your post.
+The next step is connecting to your Google calendar and creating a detailed event with the time and date of your post.
 I decided to create a new calendar to govern my editorial schedule but you can choose any calendar.

 In the `Summary` field, identify the post with the word `Scheduled:` again, which is what you'll be searching for later.
 I personally store the `sha` in the summary as well but this is not necessary.
 In the `Description` field, select the `Name` of the branch (use the drop-down on the right for a full list of variables).